Brand‑funded retail activation should scale across retailers and markets — without structural friction and without losing performance comparability.

 The infrastructure does not intervene in pricing, settlement agreements or retailer governance frameworks.

-Pre‑aligned validation reduces repeated retailer approval cycles, shortens onboarding time and simplifies reporting alignment as campaigns scale.
+Pre‑aligned in‑store claim validation reduces repeated retailer approval cycles, shortens onboarding time and standardises the 30‑minute conversion window KPI across retailers.

 Once aligned, expansion across additional retailers no longer requires structural rebuilding.
-Structural alignment at validation level ensures that expansion does not proportionally increase financial or reporting complexity.
+Structural alignment at validation level ensures that conversion measurement scales without proportional reporting complexity.

-Unique single‑use value codes are issued within established payment infrastructure and aligned with the Smart Coupons validation framework.
+Unique single‑use value codes are issued within established payment infrastructure.

 Agencies deploy campaigns on behalf of brands across participating retail environments.

-Consumers receive a retailer‑specific, time‑bound, single‑use code following digital or in‑store validation.
+Consumers receive a retailer‑specific, time‑bound, single‑use code following In‑Store Activation.

-The generated code is recognised and processed within existing retailer POS systems, where the promotional discount is applied upon retailer acceptance.
+The generated code is recognised and processed within existing retailer POS systems.

 Promotional value is recognised only upon POS validation and retailer acceptance.